AryamanD/ChatGPT-for-Feature-Phones/README.md

 This Project titled 'SMSavvy' helps Feature Phones interact with ChatGPT using their inbuilt SMS interface.
 A Desktop Automation Script built using PyAutoGUI on a standard PC running Windows 11, services the queries received through SMS by injecting them into the Web UI of ChatGPT, scraping the response and sending it back as an SMS.

 ## Project Use-Case Demonstration
- - Watch the MP4 Video that showcases a traditional use case scenario through a skit enactment.
+ - Watch the Linkedin video that showcases a traditional use case scenario through a skit enactment: https://www.linkedin.com/posts/aryaman-datta_innovation-python-chatgpt-activity-7276879975394299905-DQOc?utm_source=share&utm_medium=member_desktop

 ## Tutorial
  - Watch the YouTube video for a step-by-step Tutorial on how to create this program: https://www.youtube.com/watch?v=LEb1HXX7ElE